bluesky-social/statusphere-example-app/TUTORIAL.md

 - `bsky.app` is feeling 🦋 according to `https://bsky.app/status.json`
 - `reddit.com` is feeling 🤓 according to `https://reddit.com/status.json`

 The Atmosphere works the same way, except we're going to check `at://` instead of `https://`.
 Each user has a data repo under an `at://` URL.
-We'll crawl all the `at://`s in the Atmosphere for all the  `/status.json` records and aggregate them into our SQLite database.
+We'll crawl all the `at://`s in the Atmosphere for all the  "status.json" records and aggregate them into our SQLite database.

+> `at://` is the URL scheme of the AT Protocol.

 ## Step 1.
 Starting with our ExpressJS app